-For aproximately a year, I freelanced for a youth publication called Journey Devotional Magazine (JDM).
+For approximately a year and a half, I freelanced for a Korean church’s youth publication called Journey Devotional Magazine (JDM).
 Below is a sample of my contribution to their monthly catalog of daily devotions.
 For more, see the sidebar under Devotionals.

 by Brian Phillips

 Have you ever wondered what it must have been like when dinosaurs walked the face of the Earth?
 I have.
 In fact, I have sometimes wondered what it would have been like if dinosaurs and man had coexisted.
 I suppose any of the Godzilla or Jurassic Park movies gives us a glimpse of that.
 But I have a difficult time picturing a dinosaur walking across my yard and gobbling up my neighbor’s dog!

 Seriously, though, there have been times when I have really contemplated the existence of dinosaurs.
 I mean, I believe in them-that they once lived and walked around on this planet-for all the evidence is there.
 Their footprints.
 Their fossilized bones.
 The impressions of their bodies left in prehistoric tar pits.
 But that doesn’t mean it’s easy for me to believe.
 To actually think that there once existed reptilian monsters that stood anywhere from a foot to 3 stories tall is beyond my imagination!
 Most of the time I’m just not capable of grasping that reality.